JayDaley/tao/Participating in IETF Meetings.md

 Members of the press wear orange-tinted badges with the word "Press" on them.

 ## <a id="networkaccess">Network Access</a>
 The IETF WiFi is provided by volunteers and contractors who run the Network Operations Center (NOC).
 They set up a high-speed network throughout the hotel for the duration of the meeting, including the accommodation floors and common areas (restaurants, coffee shops, and so on).
 There's no charge to use the IETF WiFi and the service is not filtered.
-A number of different WiFi networks are provided to support different access addressesing mechanisms.
+A number of different WiFi networks are provided to support different access addressing mechanisms.

 There is a NOC helpdesk, generally near the Registration Desk.

 Many people use their laptops actively during meeting sessions for practical purposes such as consulting drafts.
 Power strips in all meeting rooms and hotel rooms will provide only the sockets permitted by local regulations, so ensure in advance that you have an appropriate travel adapter.

 ## <a id="mealsdrinkssnacks">Meals, Drinks and Snacks</a>
 Coffee, tea and snacks are provided at break times, but meals are not included in the registration fee.
 Breakfast may be included with your hotel reservation but for other meals you will need to either visit an onsite eatery or one nearby to the venue.
-A list of places to eat within easy reach of the venue is normally provided and the participamnt email list is also a useful source.
+A list of places to eat within easy reach of the venue is normally provided and the participant email list is also a useful source.

 ## <a id="childcare">Childcare</a>
-Where possible, the IETF provides free onsite childcare during IETF meetings provided a professional local, qualified and registered childcare company.
+Where possible, the IETF provides free onsite childcare during IETF meetings provided by a local, professional, qualified and registered childcare company.
 This is available on a first-come-first-served basis when announced.

 ## <a id="lostandfound">Lost and Found</a>
 Any lost and found items should be taken to the registration desk (the IETF registration desk, not the hotel/venue registration desk).
 At the end of the meeting, anything left over from the lost-and-found will usually be turned over to the hotel or brought back to the Secretariat's office.